CNES/demcompare/docs/source/command_line_user_guide.rst

 You can run too functions with the ``mesh3d`` cli:

 * ``mesh3d reconstruct`` launches the 3D reconstruction pipeline according to the user specifications
-* ``mesh3d evaluate`` computes metrics between two point clouds and saves visuals for qualitative analysis
+* ``mesh3d evaluate`` computes metrics between two point clouds and saves visuals for qualitative analysis (If an input is a mesh, its vertices will be used for comparison)

 Reconstruct
 ===========